 If you are buying from an IM store, you can earn additional savings by accumulating points when you join Issey Miyake INC Members (formerly “Issey Miyake Member’s Card”).
 It’s free to sign up online.
 If you haven’t signed up prior to visiting a store, remember to ask to join when you are going to pay for your first item.

 - For every purchase made at a standalone Issey Miyake-owned store in Japan, you earn 5% back in points (excluding tax).

 - For every 100 points, you will receive a 100 yen discount credit that you can use towards your next purchase.

 - These credits can only be used at stand-alone IM stores – you cannot use them at department stores of boutiques that happen to sell IM.

 That means if you are going to be in Japan for a number of days, you can stack your visits, buying one piece at a time, and then using the points you earned for each previous purchase to get a discount on the next.

 If you use this method, try to plan it so you are buying the most expensive item first, so you are able to earn more points and use them on your less expensive purchases.

-I recommend doing it this way because the Member’s Card points expire after one year and the card expires after two years of inactivity.
+I recommend doing it this way because the Member’s Card points expire after one year.

 In conclusion, buying from a stand-alone Issey Miyake store will get you 1.
 Tax exemption PLUS 2.
-Member’s Card points to use on a future purchase.
+Members points to use on a future purchase.